Le0wl/ada-datastory-website/datastory.md

 - How does one make an effective news video to ellicit specific reactions and levels of interaction from the public?

-## Analysis and Findings
+# Methodology

-### What data we are looking at
+### Dataset and preprocessing

 The Youniverse dataset contains information about ~**73 million** of videos from more than **137'000** different channels.
 In addition there is metadata for over **8.6 billion** of comments.
 To get the videos we are interested in, we will filter the dataset in four steps.
-1. We filter the dataset for videos that are tagged with the category `News & Politics`.
+1. We filter the dataset for videos from channels that are tagged with the category `News & Politics`.
-2. We further filter for relevant channels by only considering channels that have a high activity.
-The reasoning behind this idea is that we want to look into news _updates_ and thus channels posting less than 4 videos per day are not interesting for us.
+2. We further filter for relevant channels by only considering the ones that have a high activity.
+The reason behind this is that we want to look into news _updates_ and thus channels posting sparsly are not interesting for use.
+We therefore set a minimum threshold of 4 videos per day.

 By scrolling through the list of channels you might have noticed two things.
 First, the majority of the channels sound like legit news channels, but secondly there are some channels which do not seem to be English speaking.
 Even though the Youniverse dataset is supposed to only contain English speaking channels, especially Hindi and Arabic speaking channels were still present.

-3. We filter for English-speaking US-based channles.
+3. We filter for English-speaking US-based channels.

 To fix this problem we used the [chatGPT-4o mini](https://openai.com/api/) to detect the language of a small sample of videos and filtered out all non-English channels.
 Further we used the [Youtube API](https://developers.google.com/youtube/v3/docs/channels/list) to get the country of the channel.
 We then only kept the channels that are from the US to get more comparable results.
-After all this filter process we end up with _149_ channels, _2.5 million_ videos and _xxx million_ of comments.
+After all this filtering process we end up with _149_ channels, _2.5 million_ videos and _xxx million_ of comments.

 4. Then we get the relevant videos for our analysis by filtering for specific keywords related to each individual event.